 As a freelance web developer and consultant, Paul has worked on projects from content management systems to e-commerce sites.
 He also has provided code-review services for Django-powered startups.

-Paul now works as a software developer for Cox Media Group, building web infrastructure that is used by 100+ television/radio/newspaper properties and which prepares the way for the company's new media ventures.
+Since 2011 Paul has worked as a software developer for Cox Media Group, building web infrastructure that is used by 100+ television/radio/newspaper properties and which prepares the way for the company's new media ventures.

 He lives in Greenfield, MA with his wife Kathleen and their twin boys.